systems-nuts/hcontainer-tutorial/README.md

 ```

 # Docker Migration

 This guide targets a H-Containers deployment on Amazon AWS, or any pair machine with identical kernel Cgroup configuration.
-A future guide will address other deployments.

 ## Prerequisites

 1. Recommended Systems/AMIs: Linux 4.15.0-1043-aws #45-Ubuntu 18.04 LTS **x86_64** and **aarch64**  **Note: For Ubuntu 20.04 LTS user, the pre-requites packege of CRIU-HET is different, please following this** [wiki](https://github.com/systems-nuts/criu-het/wiki/CRIUHET-Installation)

-2. Inorder to migrate in AWS machines, both of your machines need to have ssh-keygen setup.
+2. In order to migrate in AWS machines, both of your machines need to have ssh-keygen setup.
 Since it is impossible to login to your AWS machine without public key.
 AWS will give you a public key, but in order to run the script successfully, higtly recomand user to set up ssh-keygen in your machines.
 ```bash
 $ssh-keygen # keep default storage place, just keep click 'return' until done.
 #copy the content of ~/.ssh/id_rsa.pub to another machine ～/.ssh/authorizedi_keys